hchiam/please/README.md

 # Use:

+Download this project from GitHub.
-Download this project, open the folder in Terminal/Commandline, and type:
+Open the folder in Terminal/Commandline.
+Then type the following command and hit enter:

     python interpreter.py text.txt